eliasmagn/postmarketOS_kiauh/roadmap.md

 ## Near Term
 - Validate apk-based installations on multiple postmarketOS devices and document any device-specific steps.
+- ✅ Normalize cross-compilation toolchain package names for Alpine/postmarketOS so apk installs succeed on stock mirrors.
 - ✅ Expand the package translation table as additional dependencies are encountered during component installs; track follow-up actions for packages without Alpine ports (`packagekit`, `libcamera-apps-lite`).
 - ✅ Detect the active init system and wire service management to both systemd and OpenRC so installers and maintenance flows stay in sync.
 - ✅ Ship Wayland launcher presets for Phosh/Plasma along with auto-generated KlipperScreen display defaults so mobile shells behave out of the box.